Video shows ‘disillusioned’ student nurse confessing to bringing bomb into maternity ward

 It was said in court that he planned the bombing so that he could “seek his own martyrdom” through a “murderous terrorist attack”.

-It was heard how he text a nurse he believed was working that night to tell her there was a bomb on the ward.
-According to the prosecution, this wasn’t done to warn those inside the hospital but to trigger an evacuation and kill more people.
+The court also heard how he text a nurse he believed was working that night to tell her there was a bomb on the ward.
+According to the prosecution, this wasn’t done to warn those inside the hospital, but to trigger an evacuation and subsequently harm more people.

 However, Farooq was talked down by Nathan Newby, a patient at the hospital.